Alex-Markham/causal-chamber/hardware/README.md

 ![The Causal Chambers: (left) the wind tunnel, and (right) the light tunnel with the front panel removed to show its interior.](https://causalchamber.s3.eu-central-1.amazonaws.com/downloadables/the_chambers.jpg)

-Here you can find the resources to build the wind tunnel and light tunnel prototypes described in the original [paper](https://www.nature.com/articles/s42256-024-00964-x).
+Here you can find the resources to build the wind tunnel and light tunnel prototypes (Mk 1) described in the original [paper](https://www.nature.com/articles/s42256-024-00964-x).

 - [`arduino/`](arduino/) contains the code for the arduino boards that control each chamber
 - [`control/`](control/) contains the python code to connect your computer to the chambers and run experiments
-- [`lasercuts/`](lasercuts/) contains the lasercutter diagrams for each chamber and the list of necessary components
+- [`lasercuts/`](lasercuts/) contains the lasercutter diagrams
-- [`schematics/`](schematics/) contains the schematics for the electronics of each chamber
+- [`schematics/`](schematics/) contains the bill of materials and schematics for the electronics of each chamber

 ## Disclaimer

 To build the chambers you will need some common assembly tools and access to some more specialized equipment: a laser cutter of sufficient size and an electronics bench (for soldering and testing).
 We assume that you already posses the pertinent knowledge to use them.

-<mark>If you lack the resources or time to build a chamber, you can also purchase one from us, or remotely access one through our **remote API**.
-Click [here](https://tally.so/r/wbNe0e) for more details.</mark>
+We do not actively maintain this hardware repository.

+<mark>**NOTE** Since publication, some of the components needed for the prototypes are no longer manufactured.
+In particular, you will need to find a replacement for the ACS70331 2.5A current sensor</mark>

+## Remote Lab API

+We maintain a pool of chambers that you can operate in real-time using in our Remote Lab API.
+Visit [causalchamber.ai](causalchamber.ai) for more information.

 ## Licenses